 11 AM – 1.30 PM | Ballynafeigh Community Development Association, 283 Ormeau Road, Belfast, BT7 3GG

-This event is OPEN TO EVERYONE
+This event is open to everyone

 This workshop offers the opportunity to hold conversations between people from different backgrounds to reduce stereotypes, build relationships, and increase the number of people who are able to speak up respectfully when they hear or see degrading language or behaviour in our communities.
 Facilitated by Denise Wright with funding from South & East Belfast PCSPs.